 Also in 2016 Alexandra premiered Melbourne composer Andrew Anderson’s song cycle In Black Ink, which is now available on CD and Spotify, and via download on iTunes.
 Other premiere performances include creating the role of ‘Sister Teresa’ in Luke Cummins’s opera Timor (2015) and ‘Toy sailor’ in Na’ama Zisser’s opera Black Sand (2013).
 In 2013 Alexandra premiered Joel M. Baldwin’s Bow and Baleno for soprano, guitar, percussion, viola, and cello at the National Gallery, Trafalgar Square, London.

 In 2019 Alexandra will give the premiere performance of a song cycle by Hugh Crosthwaite at the Melbourne Recital Centre, and, in Adelaide and Melbourne, will premiere a new song cycle by Andrew Anderson.

-Alexandra is also a musicologist, and is completing a Master of Music (Musicology) at the University of Melbourne, researching Benjamin Britten’s music for Kathleen Ferrier.
-Her writing has appeared in Australian Book Review, Context musicological journal, Limelight, and Collections magazine.
+Alexandra is also a musicologist, and has completed a Master of Music (Musicology) at the University of Melbourne, researching Benjamin Britten’s music for Kathleen Ferrier.
+Her writing has appeared in Australian Book Review, Context musicological journal, Limelight, CutCommon, and Collections magazine.